LucaCanali/Miscellaneous/Spark_Notes/Tools_Spark_Linux_FlameGraph.md

 ```
 Drill down to the part of the FlameGraph of interest (click on svg to zoom in), for example:
 zoom in to `java/util/concurrent/ThreadPoolExecutor$Worker.run` +
- firther zoom in to `org/apache/spark/executor/Executor$TaskRunner.run`
+ further zoom in to `org/apache/spark/executor/Executor$TaskRunner.run`

-If you want to use CPU profiling with perf (mode `-e cpu` instead of `-e wall`) you need also
+If you want to use CPU profiling (or profileing other events) usingperf (mode `-e cpu` you need also
-to set the following and run as root:
+to set the following and run profiling as root:
 ```
 # echo 1 > /proc/sys/kernel/perf_event_paranoid
 # echo 0 > /proc/sys/kernel/kptr_restrict